HirotakaDango/music-player/README.md

 ### Verify SQLite is enabled

-- Create a `phpinfo.php` file with:
+- Create a `phpinfo.php` file:

     ```php
     <?php phpinfo(); ?>
     ```
-- Open it in your browser and search for "sqlite" or "PDO drivers".
+- Open in your browser and search for "sqlite" or "PDO drivers".
 You should see `sqlite3` and `pdo_sqlite` enabled.

 ---